theunoptimized/PranjaliJo.com/README.md

 **Keynote Speaker · AI Product Marketing Expert · Cancer Survivor · Podcast Host**

-Building and translating AI for humans.
-Conversations on ambition, resilience, ethics, and the people behind intelligent systems.

----

-## About

 I am an AI product marketing leader at NVIDIA.
 I also recently survived ovarian cancer.